explosion/prodigy-recipes/tutorials/kb_guided_llm_ner/README.md

 ## Things to watch out for

+The main objective of this recipe is to show how LLMs and KBs can be used in tandem to facilitate the annotation process, not to provide a flexible solution.
+You will probably need to adjust it quite a lot to your use case and for that there are some caveates that should be highlighted upfront:

-* Please note the usability of this workflow depends a lot on how good your entity linker is.
+* Please note the usefulness of this workflow depends a lot on how good your entity linker is.
-* Another assumption of this workflow is that there is a correspondence between the LLM labels and the KB labels.
+* Another assumption is that there is a correspondence between the LLM labels and the KB labels.
 This the reason we use `Person` and `Organisation` and not `PER` and `ORG`.
 You need to get familiar with DBPedia types to extend/adjust it to other labels.